miskun/qtc-sdk-node/README.md

 # Qt Cloud Services SDK for Node.js

-The official Qt Cloud Services SDK for Node.js.
+This is Qt Cloud Services SDK for Node.js.
+What is Qt Cloud Services?
+See below:

 * The Qt Cloud Services home page is at https://www.qtc.io
 * The Developer Documentation page is at https://developer.qtc.io

 ## Installing
-The preferred way to install the SDK for Node.js is to use the [npm](http://npmjs.org) package manager for Node.js.
+The preferred way to install the SDK for Node.js is to use the [npm](http://npmjs.org) package manager.
 Simply type the following into a terminal window:

 ```sh
 npm install qtc